tk3369/LoggingFacilities.jl/README.md

 }
 ```

-## How does it work?
+## Design

 A standard log record consists of the following components:
 - `level`: the logging level like Error, Warn, Info, and Debug
 - `messasge`: a string
-- `kwargs`: key-value pairs
+- `kwargs`: key-value pairs (where key is a Symbol)

-When designing log output, it may be desirable either enhance the log record
+In practice, the log output may need to be enhanced with additional information.
+Further, it is conceivable that the data in these fields may need to be moved
-with additional information or move the data around within the record.
+around within the record.
 For examples:

-1. Prepend current timestamp to `message` or add it to `kwargs`.
+1. Prepend current timestamp to `message` or add it to `kwargs`
-2. Log a single line by moving all `kwargs` into `message`.
+2. Format the log as a single line by moving all `kwargs` into `message`
-3. Reformat the log record as a JSON string.
+3. Format the log record as a JSON string in `message` field
 4. etc.

-## How to build new loggers?
+## How to transform your log records?

 This package gives you facilities to do all of the above easily.
 There are 3 main
 concepts: